 It will also be helpful in your daily life because you have all the information you saved at your fingertips.

-You will be able to find accounts, passwords, documents
+You will be able to find accounts, passwords, documents and other resources.

 Managing your family, relations and contacts information will make it easier to inform or notify people by: